 Did you know that St. Patrick’s Day is celebrated in more countries than any other national festival in the world?
 Across the United States, Canada, Argentina, and New Zealand, among many others, people come together to embrace what it means to be Irish.
-In most years, parades reign the streets as people around the globe revel in the chance to be Irish for one day.
+Most years, parades reign the streets as people around the globe revel in the spirit of Irishness.

-In Ireland, St. Patrick’s Day remained predominantly a church holiday until 1903, when it was announced as Ireland’s National Holiday.
+In Ireland itself, St. Patrick’s Day was predominantly a religious celebration until 1903, when it was announced as Ireland’s National Holiday.
 But it wasn’t until the mid-1990s that the Irish government started a campaign to use St. Patrick’s Day to showcase Irish culture.
-They set about creating a St. Patrick’s Day festival to return ownership of St. Patrick’s Day to the Irish people, with trad sessions, theatre, and fireworks on the days surrounding March 17.
+They set about creating a St. Patrick’s Day festival to return ownership of the holiday to the Irish people, with trad sessions, theatre, and fireworks on the days surrounding 17 March.

 How is St. Patrick’s Day celebrated today?